dibas-np/Course-Management-System/README.md

 # Course-Management-System
-It is the object oriented Java console base system which have three users with mySQL as database.
+It is the object oriented, Java, console base system which have three users which is integrated with mySQL as database.

 ## Student - Can choose course, and enroll on the specific course.
 They can also see the list of instructors and modules they are studying.